sirelkhatim/Behavioural-Cloning/writeup.md

 #### 3. Submission code is usable and readable

-The behavioural_cloning.ipynb file contains the code for training and saving the convolution neural network.
+The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

 ### Model Architecture and Training Strategy